jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-tools.rst

 .. attention::
    Contrarily to Miniconda, if you are interested in the hundreds of packages included with the Anaconda Individual Edition remember that this will require a lot of disk space in your computer (minimum 5 GB to download and install).

-The example provided below is for a standard installation on a Linux-based system with Python 3.9.
-For `Windows <https://conda.io/projects/conda/en/latest/user-guide/install/windows.html>`_ and `macOS <https://conda.io/projects/conda/en/latest/user-guide/install/macos.html>`_ follow the instructions provided in |miniconda| official page.
+The example provided below is for a standard installation on a Linux-based system with Python 3.8.
+For `macOS <https://conda.io/projects/conda/en/latest/user-guide/install/macos.html>`_ follow the instructions provided in |miniconda| official page.

 1. Download the latest miniconda installer by typing in the Terminal window: